 Gowanus Canal @therealgowanus

-My next low tide is in 45 minutes.
-I'll be 30 inches shallower than my average level.
+Drop what you're doing, come see my low tide in 9 minutes.
+I'll be 31 inches shallower than my average level.

 Newtown Creek @newtown_creek